Extinction debt: Vertebrates

 Of extinction from past deforestation in the Amazon, 80–90% has yet to occur, based on modeling based on species-area relationships.
 Local extinctions of approximately 6 species are expected in each 2500 km2 region by 2050 due to past deforestation.
-Birds in the Amazon rain forest continued to become extinct locally for 12 years following logging that broke up contiguous forest into smaller fragments.
+Birds in the Amazon rainforest continued to become extinct locally for 12 years following logging that broke up contiguous forest into smaller fragments.
 The extinction rate slowed, however, as forest regrew in the spaces in between habitat fragments.

 Countries in Africa are estimated to have, on average, a local extinction debt of 30% for forest-dwelling primates.
 That is, they are expected to have 30% of their forest primate species to become extinct in the future due to loss of forest habitat.
 The time scale for these extinctions has not been estimated.

 Based on historical species-area relationships, Hungary currently has approximately nine more species of raptors than are thought to be able to be supported by current nature reserves.